brian-gates/birds/README.md

 ## Technical Approach

-### Technology Selection
+### Technology Stack

-I selected PostgreSQL for the database and Sinatra for the API framework.
+This project uses PostgreSQL for the database and Sinatra for the API framework.

-#### Database Selection: PostgreSQL vs Neo4j
+#### Database Considerations

-I evaluated both PostgreSQL and Neo4j for handling hierarchical tree data.
-While Neo4j offers native graph capabilities, PostgreSQL was selected because:
+PostgreSQL works well for handling hierarchical tree data because:

 1. It provides excellent performance for tree operations using recursive CTEs
-2. Has more mature Ruby ecosystem integration
+2. Has mature Ruby ecosystem integration
 3. Scales effectively to billions of nodes with proper optimization
 4. Aligns with the specific requirements in the prompt

-For detailed comparison, see [Neo4j vs PostgreSQL Analysis](docs/neoj4-vs-postgres.md).

-#### Framework Selection: Sinatra
+#### API Framework

-From the Ruby framework options (Rails, Sinatra, Cuba), I selected Sinatra because:
+Sinatra provides:

-1. It's lightweight yet powerful for creating focused APIs
+1. Lightweight implementation for focused APIs
-2. Offers excellent performance characteristics
+2. Excellent performance characteristics
-3. Provides flexibility without unnecessary overhead
+3. Flexibility without unnecessary overhead
-4. Integrates well with Sequel for database operations
+4. Solid integration with Sequel for database operations

-For detailed comparison, see [Ruby Framework Comparison](docs/ruby-framework-comparison.md).

 ### Key Implementation Features

 1. **Optimized Database Schema**:

-   - Efficient indexing on `parent_id` column
-   - Minimal schema design for storage efficiency
-   - Explicit foreign key constraints for referential integrity

 2. **Efficient Query Patterns**: